Headteacher / National Leader of Education

-Funding of educational visits out of school and visitors coming into school to work with children, alongside swimming were supported during this academic year.
-This meant no additional costs for learning and experiences were transferred to service families.
-The only exception for this is the Y6 residential visit.
+Educational visits, including swimming and visitors were funded during this academic year, meaning no additional costs to service families.
+The only exception for this was the Y6 residential visit.

 3) Things which make this school appealing to a pupil who is to move here, so that they are excited about coming here when a posting to the area becomes known.

 Over the last few years this funding has enabled us to develop many areas across school to enrich the curriculum and support our children to have a love of learning.
 Children who are posted here are always excited about the wide range of opportunities we offer.
-These have included: Purchasing 112 ipads so that each year group has a set of 8, KS2 adventure trail, Outdoor Stage, imagination playground, additional seating around outside areas, development of the environmental area and the remarking of the playgrounds.
-We have also been able to maintain our 14 class structure following a dip in pupil numbers, due to postings in 2012.
+These have included: KS1 seating area, KS1 adventure trail and the development of the KS2 library to make it a more inviting place to read.
+This year the funding has been directed towards developing a sensory area within the KS2 playground, the works are planned to take place early in the autumn term 2018, the time delay in this work has been due to the transitional time as we moved over to LEAD Academy Trust.
 The funding has allowed us to give our pupils further opportunities to be imaginative and creative on a scale that they previously could not.

 4) Play leaders and mentors who will provide emotional support and pastoral care for children who are affected by aspects of service life.

 The impact of the play leaders remains strong across the school.
 Positive play on both KS1 and KS2 playgrounds ensures that children are focused and more constructive.
 The children enjoy the range of equipment available and comment that having the play leaders make play times ‘more fun’.
 The Mentor role has supported identified children when needed, for example when parents are deployed or a close friend has left.
 Having these members of staff allow us to provide emotional support without negatively impacting on learning time, this has had a significant impact on pupil progress.